 Herodotus, a Greek historian of the times describes the Magi as a priestly class in Medea, or Persia, which is now Iran.
 They were active throughout Babylonia during much of Old Testament history.
 The book of Daniel in the Old Testament tells about their influence under King Nebuchadnezzar in Babylon in the sixth century before Jesus was born.

 At its heart, the religion of Magi was satanic, based on superstition and fear.
-They observed numerous demonic practices-sorcery, astrology, witchcraft, divination of dreams.

-numerous demonic practices-- sorcery, astrology, witchcraft, divination of dreams, soothsaying.
+They observed numerous demonic practices-- sorcery, astrology, witchcraft, divination of dreams, soothsaying.
 In short, the Magi of ancient near East were occult practitioners.
 Our word "magic" comes from their name.